redwolf-discord/Redcraft/Updates.md

 - Moderator:
 You can now apply for a position as a moderator, get admin powers and watch over the players.

+- Community polls:
+Players & Members can now vote on polls that get hosted either via in-game or on the discord, share your opinion and vote whenever a poll comes out!